 U.S Custom bonds are required if you are operating one of several types of import business.
 These include importers who bring commercial goods into the U.S worth more than $2,500, warehouse operators who can legally store bonded merchandise, and international carriers who are involved in importing shipments and air freighted goods from abroad.

-You can get single entry bonds when importing occasionally and through one port.
+You can get single-entry bonds when importing occasionally and using one port of entry.